Detailed guides to painful problems, treatments & more

 Off-white pills spilling out of an unlabelled white bottle, and a syringe filled with clear fluid.

 But, as with cars and mountain climbing, some risks are worthwhile, and there is a vigorous ongoing debate about how opioids should be used, if at all.
 For each patient, it depends, and you need to talk to your doctor about it.
-And some doctors are far more qualified to discuss it than others.3 This article is intended to help patients with chronic body pain prepare for that conversation.
+And some doctors are far more qualified/willing to discuss it than others.3 This article is intended to help patients with chronic body pain prepare for that conversation.

 Prescription opioid abuse is causing so many deaths by overdose that, in early 2016, the American Centers for Disease Control and Prevention (CDC) decided it had to do something.
 (Not the FDA, but the CDC!4) They made many recommendations, including that opioids should not be considered an option for chronic musculoskeletal pain,5 which were quickly adopted by many physician colleges around the world.6 I’ll get into the evidence more below.

-Maybe we all need to stop thinking of opioids as “powerful” pain killers
+We should probably stop thinking of opioids as “powerful” pain killers

 But recent scientific literature on opioid efficacy for many kinds of musculoskeletal pain is a litany of disappointing results: